 I just got a bug report about an uninitialized variable in a PowerShell script I’d written.
 I’d gone through and renamed most instances of a variable, but not all.
 If I’d put

-Set-PsDebug -strict in my profile, the instance I missed would have been caught as an unitialized variable error.
+Set-PsDebug -strict in my profile, the instance I missed would have been caught as an uninitialized variable error.
 I always used the analogous warning feature in other languages, such as

 use strict in Perl or

-option explict in VB, but I haven’t gotten into the habit yet of using
+option explicit in VB, but I haven’t gotten into the habit yet of using

 Set-PsDebug -strict in PowerShell.

 Jeffrey Snover published an article a few days ago about the new